Jerbuck/app-iperf3/README.md

 / #

 ```

+This cannot be used to test multicast as Docker does not support multicast natively without additional complexities.

 Iperf is very capable, there are many options in how you run tests, these can be found [here](https://iperf.fr/iperf-doc.php#3doc).